-Pre-Processing Directives in C
+Pre-Processing Directives in C Language with Examples

-What is pre-processor?
+What is a pre-processor?

 Pre-processing is a program that will be executed automatically before passing the source program to the compiler.
 Pre-processing is under the control of pre-processor directives.
-All preprocessor directives start with a pound (#) symbol & should be not ended with semicolon (;).
-When we are working with pre-processor directives, it can be placed anywhere within the program but recommended to place on top of the program before defining the first function.
+All preprocessor directives start with a pound (#) symbol & should be not ended with a semicolon (;).
+When we are working with pre-processor directives, they can be placed anywhere within the program but are recommended to place on top of the program before defining the first function.

 How many types of pre-processor detectives are there in the c programming language?

-In C programming language pre-processor directives are classifieds into 4 types such as
+In C programming language pre-processor directives are classifieds into 4 types, such as

 - Macro substitution directives.
 Example: #define